-\item The entropy formulas in Theorem \ref{MT2}, Theorem \ref{MT3} and Theorem \ref{MT1} suggest that the special solution $(\rho_m, \phi_m)$ should play as the reference model for the rigidity theorem of the $W$-entropy on Riemannian manifolds with $CD(0, m)$-condition.
-Indeed, in \cite{Li11a, LL13a}, the $W$-entropy formula $(\ref{Wm2})$ has been extended to complete Riemannian manifolds with bounded geometry condition and the following rigidity theorem is proved: Let $M$ be a complete Riemannian manifold with bounded geometry condition and with $CD(0, m)$-condition, i.e., $Ric_{m, n}(L)\geq 0$.
-Then ${d\over dt}W_m(u, t)=0$ holds at some $t=t_0>0$ if and only if $M$ is isometric to $\mathbb{R}^n$, $m=n$, $f$ is a constant, $L=\Delta$, and $u=u_m$ is the standard Gaussian heat kernel on $\mathbb{R}^n$.
-Thus, the Gaussian heat kernel $u_m$ on $\mathbb{R}^m$ can be considered as the reference model for the $W_m$-entropy for the heat equation of the Witten Laplacian.
+\brmq The entropy formulas in Theorem \ref{MT2}, Theorem \ref{MT3} and Theorem \ref{MainMM} suggest that the specific solution $(\rho_m, \phi_m)$ should play as the reference model for the rigidity theorem of the $W$-entropy on complete Riemannian manifolds with the $CD(0, m)$-condition.
+Similarly to Theorem \ref{MT3A} and Theorem \ref{MT4}, for any $c\in (0, \infty]$, we can extend Theorem \ref{MainM} to a class of smooth solutions $(\rho, \phi)$ on weighted complete Riemannian manifolds $(M, g, f)$ with natural bounded geometry condition.
+We can therefore expect that the following rigidity theorem holds: Let $M$ be a complete Riemannian manifold with natural bounded geometry condition and with $CD(0, m)$-condition, i.e., $Ric_{m, n}(L)\geq 0$.
+Then ${d\over dt}W_c(\rho(t))={d\over dt}W_c(\rho_m(t))$ holds at some $t=t_0>0$, if and only if $M$ is isometric to $\mathbb{R}^n$, $m=n$, $f$ is a constant, $(\rho, \phi)=({\rho}_m, {\phi}_m)$.
+To save the length of the paper, we omit the detail of the technical part of the proof of this result and will do it in a future work.